eProsima/Fast-DDS-monitor/docs/rst/installation/windows.rst

 Follow the installation steps until the installation process is complete.
-You should end up at the next window from which you can run *Fast DDS Monitor* directly after installation.
+A window as the one shown below should be visible on screen after installation, from which you may directly run the *Fast DDS Monitor* application.

 .. figure:: /rst/figures/windows_installer_run.png
     :align: center